HaploConduct/HaploConduct/README.md

 ### Assembly parameters

 * `--min_overlap_len`
+By default this parameter is set to 60% of the average length of the sequencing reads used as input for SAVAGE.
+The user can manually change this threshold using the `-m` or `--min_overlap_len` parameter.
-By default this is set to 150bp, which has proven to work well for Illumina miseq (2x250bp) reads.
-Increasing this threshold speeds up the algorithm and leads to a lower mismatch rate in the final contigs.
+Increasing the minimal overlap length speeds up the algorithm and leads to a lower mismatch rate in the final contigs.
 It is recommended to set the minimal overlap length to be larger than the (expected) largest repetitive element in the target genomes.
 However, it also results in a lower fraction of the target genomes being reconstructed.
 We advise you to consider this trade-off when setting this parameter.
 We have been working with a minimal overlap length of 100-300bp,